Cyber Day 101

 How much work will be sent home?

-– 1-2 hours of work will be sent home.
-Teachers will review assigned work but not all work will be graded.
+- Work will be sent home, and the amount of work will vary by grade level.
+Teachers will review assigned work, but not all work will be graded.

 How will work be assessed/graded?